Leonor Espinosa and Laura Hernández Espinosa

 What’s the concept?
 Local celebrity chef Leonor Espinosa’s flagship restaurant showcases little-known Colombian ingredients such as copoazu (a genus of cacao), arrechón (an aphrodisiac drink) and bijao (a banana-like plant), while championing local communities and gastronomic traditions.
-Since opening Leo she has had a great influence on Colombian cuisine and in 2022, Espinosa won the title of The World’s Best Female Chef, sponsored by Nude Glass.
+Since opening Leo she has had a great influence on Colombian cuisine and in 2022, Espinosa won the title of The World’s Best Female Chef.

-A few words on the chef: An economist and artist by training, Leo’s love of anthropology, contemporary art and culture is evident in both her cooking and the restaurant itself: a bold, modern room adorned with striking art pieces.
+About the chef: An economist and artist by training, Espinosa’s love of anthropology, contemporary art and culture is evident in both her cooking and the restaurant itself: a bold, modern room adorned with striking art pieces.

 New home: Leo reopened in a new space in the upmarket neighbourhood of Chapinero in June 2021.
 It features two dining rooms under one roof: one led by the creativity of chef Espinosa; the other featuring a bar and more informal eatery influenced by her daughter and sommelier Laura Hernández Espinosa’s passion for wines and Colombian distillates.